ilya-ssh/OpenRacingManager/readme.md

 _0.0.6_ Added qualifying stage before the race, added basic team json loader.
 Fixed some bugs related to safety car, safety car now "waits" for the leader

+_0.0.6a_ Testing UI on car hover features in Qualifying

 ## Major bugs
 **TLDR The game is in pre-alpha state and right now only race is playable**
 Bugs moved to issues